 Kinnaird Safe Fishing During Covid-19

-In order to re-open our fishing we have put in place the following necessary restrictions to protect all fishing guests and estate workers.
-These restrictions will be adjusted accordingly and in line with future government advice.
+In order to protect all fishing guests and estate workers, the following fishery rules are currently in place.
+These restrictions will be adjusted accordingly in line with future government advice.

 Please sanitise hands with the sanitiser provided before entering and upon leaving the fishing hut.
 You may wish to consider bringing your own sanitiser and hand towel.

 Fishers will need to bring their own lunch etc.